8 Ways to Manage Teams Through Change

-Speak to all the other stakeholders of your team and explain the situation and ask for their understanding and help during the period of change to keep any non-urgent work away from your team.
+Speak to all the other stakeholders of your team and explain the situation.
+Ask for their understanding and help during the period of change to keep any non-urgent work away from your team.

 Think about resource levels.
-If you have a substantial change project, then adding in temporary resource into the team to create additional capacity might be a sensible option.
+If you have a substantial change project, then adding in temporary resources into the team to create additional capacity might be a sensible option.

 Protect your team as much as possible.
 It will make the period of change easier and quicker.

 When managing a team through change, there are many areas to cover and your job as leader or manager of the team will be just as busy as your team’s.
 Use the 8 key tips above to give yourself and your team the best chance of delivering change successfully AND keeping everyone as happy and motivated as possible.